Pelvic Floor Therapy in Scarborough, Saco & Bath, Maine: What to Expect at Your First Visit?

 • Your learning style

-• Your specific goals for therapy
+• Your personal goals for therapy

-Initial treatment may include:
+Your first treatment may include:

 • Postural retraining

-• Breathwork & Yoga
+• Breathwork & yoga-based movement

 • Functional movement training